anthcool/AFS-Curriculum/README.md

 ### This channel helps teach you how to build REST-based asynchronous APIs with ASPNET Core and Entity Framework Core.
 - [API Development in ASP.NET Core](https://app.pluralsight.com/paths/skills/api-development-in-aspnet-core) Path
     - Designing RESTful Web APIs
-    - Building a RESTful API with ASPNET Core
+    - Building a RESTful API with ASPNET Core 3
+    - Implementing Advanced RESTful Concerns with ASPNET Core 3
     ---
     - Documenting an ASPNET Core API with OpenAPI/Swagger
     - Building an Async API with ASPNET Core